Using IconVectors with VS Code / GitHub Copilot

 For Visual Studio Code and GitHub Copilot, the recommended setup is:

-1. Start IconVectors yourself so the local bridge is available.
+1. Start IconVectors yourself on Linux, or IconVectors.exe on Windows, so the local bridge is available.

 See also MCP Integration.